 As cars have become more complex and anti-lock braking systems have become mandatory the brake proportioning valve has often been incorporated into the combination valve.
 In the newest vehicles the brake proportioning valve has been replaced by a newer version which is called the Electronic Brake Proportioning Valve or EBP.
 On braking systems that are equipped with EBP valves the ABS unit controls the EBP valve.

 Technology never stops and modern cars are now equipped with Anti-Lock braking systems.
 Anti-lock braking systems can be explained in greater detail here but this page is designed to explain the components of the braking system and ABS systems have extra components to operate correctly.
 ABS systems use wheel speed sensors, brake pressure sensors, transmission speed sensors, and valve assemblies.

 I hope that this page has helped you have a better understanding and appreciation of the components needed for a braking system to operate but the truth is if you don't understand how all of these components work you should not be repairing your own brakes.
-At Hendersonville Muffler Company we constantly study new technologies and we have a great understanding of how these brake components work.
+At Hendersonville Muffler and Brakes we constantly study new technologies and we have a great understanding of how these brake components work.
 Remember that all of these components are part of the braking system.
 This is the most important system in any car or truck.
 Mistakes in the braking system may cause your car or truck NOT TO STOP when you want it to.
-Let the professional technicians at Hendersonville Muffler Company handle all of your brake system repairs.
+Let the professional technicians at Hendersonville Muffler and Brakes handle all of your brake system repairs.
 Stopping when you want is much better than the alternatives